ClickerMonkey/aits/packages/replicate/README.md

 ## Important Note

 **Replicate has no consistent API** - each model has its own input/output schema.
 This means you need to register model adapters for each model you want to use.
-The AITS framework provides a flexible adapter system to handle this.
+The @aits framework provides a flexible adapter system to handle this.

 ## Quick Start